cncf/kubernetes-community-days/content/organizing-timeline.md

 ## 2-4 MONTHS IN ADVANCE:

-* Track registrations on Eventbrite, Meetup, and/or other registration page.
+* Track registrations through the platform
 * Determine who will be at the registration desk to check people in.
 * Task 2 -3 dedicated people to check attendees
 * Make sure all giveaway items / swag are received and prepped.